derek-baker/group3/recycle_gan/README.group3.md

 <br>

 ## Data pre-processing
 For each task, add data to the './datasets' directory.
 The images from two domains are placed inside  folders 'trainA/' and 'trainB/' (which you'll create).
-Each image file consists of horizontally concatenated images, '{t, t+1, t+2}' frames from the video.
+Each image file (if using unaligned triplets) consists of horizontally concatenated images, '{t, t+1, t+2}' frames from the video.
 The test images are placed in 'testA/' and 'testB/'.
 Since we do not use temporal information at test time, the test data consists of single image '{t}'.
+(See [options/train_options.py](options/train_options.py) for info on other input formats)

 <hr>
 <br>